ilcardella/TradingBot/README.md

 ### Pull Requests

-To add a new feature or to resolve a bug, create a feature branch from the `develop` branch.
+To add a new feature or to resolve a bug, create a feature branch from the `master` branch.

 Commit your changes and if possible add unit/integration test cases.
-Eventually push your branch and create a Pull Request against `develop`.
+Eventually push your branch and create a Pull Request against `master`.

 If you instead find problems or you have ideas and suggestions for future improvements, please open an Issue.
 Thanks for the support!